Most Expensive Cary Neighborhoods

 Cary home prices are not only among the most expensive in North Carolina, but Cary real estate also consistently ranks among the most expensive in America.

-Cary is a decidedly white-collar town, with fully 92.16% of the workforce employed in white-collar jobs, well above the national average.
+Cary is a decidedly white-collar town, with fully 92.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cary is a town of professionals, managers and sales and office workers.
-There are especially a lot of people living in Cary who work in management occupations (16.06%), sales jobs (10.66%) and computer science and math (10.34%).
+There are especially a lot of people living in Cary who work in management occupations (16.10%), computer science and math (10.98%) and sales jobs (10.64%).

 Also of interest is that Cary has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Cary telecommute to their jobs.
-Overall, about 8.19% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.76% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Cary is a great place for families with children to consider.
 First of all, many other families with children live here, making Cary a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Cary has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cary’s overall crime rate is lower than average for the country.

 The languages spoken by people in Cary are also diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
 The most common language spoken in Cary is English.
-Other important languages spoken here include Spanish, Chinese and Other Asian languages.
+Other important languages spoken here include Spanish, Other Asian languages and Chinese.

 |CARY HOME OWNERSHIP|